civicrm/civicrm-dev-docs/docs/extensions/lifecycle.md

 | QA	| The `civicrm.org` build-bot runs extension tests for PRs (own repo)	| "Official" projects (regardless of stability)
 | QA	| The `civicrm.org` build-bot runs extension tests for PRs (civicrm-core repo)	| "Official" projects ("Stable" or "Incubation")
 | Support	| The project may have its own space or component on "lab.civicrm.org"	| "Official" projects (regardless of stability)

+## Abandoned Extensions {:#abandoned-extensions}

+A CiviCRM Extension may be abandoned when the project author is no longer releasing updates and/or is not responding to support requests within 14 days or has expressly stated that they are no longer actively maintaining the project.

+The CiviCRM community has two options for managing an abandoned extension.

+### Transfer Ownership to a New Maintainer

+When an extension author has stopped being responsive:
+* and there are important bugs in the extension
+* and someone else has offered to take over maintenance.

+#### Procedure

+1. Open an issue on the issue tracker of the project.
+[See example request](https://github.com/futurefirst/Email-Amender/pull/1#issuecomment-530755565)
+2. Wait 14 days for a response.
+3. If no response, or if a response clearly indicates the author has no intention to maintain the project going forward:
+   1. Change the node author for the extension from civicrm.org
+   2. Change the Git URL for the extension
+   3. Add the new author as a co-maintainer on civicrm.org
+   4. If the extension is on Gitlab, add the new maintainer on the project.

+### Request Removal of the Extension

+* When an extension is superseded by another extension, or
+* When an extension has critical bugs and is not being updated by the maintainer.

+#### Procedure

+1. Open an issue on the issue tracker of the project.
+[See example request](https://github.com/ChrisChinchilla/CiviCRM-eWay-recurring-payment-processor/issues/59)
+2. Wait 14 days for a response.
+3. If no response (or if the author confirms it is abandoned), create a ticket in the [Extensions Review Request issues queue](https://lab.civicrm.org/extensions/extension-review-requests/issues) asking for the extension to be either a) de-listed for in-app installation, or b) unpublished from civicrm.org